James Caulfeild, 8th Viscount Charlemont

 James Edward Caulfeild, 8th Viscount Charlemont, PC (NI), DL (12 May 1880 – 20 August 1949) was an Irish Peer, elected to the British House of Lords as a Representative Peer and to the Parliament of Northern Ireland as a Senator.
 He sat in Stormont's upper house from 1925 to 1937 and was Minister for Education for all but the first of his years.

+Early life

 Lord Charlemont was born in London to an Irish family, son of the Hon.
 Marcus Caulfeild, CB, and Gwyn Williams (granddaughter of Sir Robert Williams, Bart.).

-Educated at Winchester, he married twice; firstly to Evelyn Hull of Park Gate House, Surrey and secondly in 1940 to Hildegarde Slock-Cottell of Belgium.
+He was educated at Winchester College.

+Career

+He inherited the Viscountcy of Charlemont and Barony of Caulfeild from his uncle, James, in 1913.
+In 1918 Lord Charlemont was elected to the British House of Lords as a Representative Peer and to the Parliament of Northern Ireland as a Senator.
+He sat in Stormont's upper house from 1925 to 1937 and was Minister for Education for all but the first of his years.

+He was the first President and co-founder of The Irish Association for Cultural, Economic and Social Relations.

+Personal life

+Lord Charlemont was twice married.
+He was married first to Evelyn Fanny Charlotte Hull of Park Gate House, Surrey, a daughter of Edmund Charles Pendleton Hull of Ham Common, Surrey, on 26 November 1914.
+They divorced in April 1940, shortly before she was killed in October 1940 in London during an air raid during World War II.

+Shortly before his first wife's death, he married Hildegarde Slock-Cottell, a daughter of Rodolphe Slock-Cotell of Belgium, in July 1940.
 Lord Charlemont lived at Newcastle, County Down.
-He was the first President and co-founder of The Irish Association for Cultural, Economic and Social Relations.

-He inherited the Viscountcy of Charlemont and Barony of Caulfeild from his uncle in 1913.
 Having no children, the titles passed on his death to his cousin.